The History of Silverstone Circuit

 The Early Racing Years

 The end of the war and the disbanding of 17 OTU left ideal conditions for motor racing.
 During the period, many youths and local petrolheads are known to have played about in various vehicles on the runways - with little or no structure to their exploits.
 However, the track's greater calling did not pass by a chap named Maurice Geoghegan.
 He tested a Frazer Nash he'd been building using the runways, with the permission of the site manager.
 Having clearly enjoyed this experience, he promptly invited his friends from the Frazer Nash Owners Club, who gathered in 11 cars in 1947 at Maggots Corner, right where Escapade is located today.
 One of these cars was unfortunately involved in an accident with a sheep, which departed this life on impact and as such the race became known as 'The Mutton Grand Prix'.
-It is widely believed that this constituted the first organised race at Silverstone.
+When was the first Grand Prix race at Silverstone?
+It is widely believed that this event constituted the first organised race here.